-The receiver has seven sets of pins on one end of the case: channels 1-6 are arranged in the usual Spektrum order of TAERGAux1.
-The channel 7 pins (Aux2) can also function as a normal bind plug connector.
+The receiver has six sets of pins on each end of the case: on one end, channels 1-5 plus an optional isolated BEC (separate power source) input, and on the other, channels 6-10 plus another isolated BEC input.
+The channel 10 pins can also function as a normal bind plug connector.
 In addition, there are connectors for an optional satellite receiver and an optional voltage/current sensor or simple voltage probe for telemetry.
-Note that channel 1 is the second set of pins and that the satellite and sensor connectors are identical.
+Note that channel 1 and channel 6 are the second set of pins and that the satellite and sensor connectors are identical.
 Don't mix them up.
 The receiver has a built-in barometric sensor which can provide altitude and vertical speed (vario) data.

-&lt;sup>1 Essentially the same as those of the earlier Lemon LM0052, 7 channel telemetry receiver.
+1 Essentially the same as those of the earlier Lemon LM0052, 7 channel receiver.

-&lt;sup>2 Exceptions include the original DX6 Parkflier transmitter and the Orange T-Six DSM2.
+2 Exceptions include the original DX6 Parkflier transmitter and the Orange T-Six DSM2.

-As delivered, the Lemon 7-channel receiver has stabilization disabled and no internal mixes set.
-Out of the packet it functions as a standard seven channel DSMX/DSM2TM-compatible receiver.
+As delivered, the Lemon 10 channel receiver has stabilization disabled and no internal mixes set.
+Out of the packet it functions as a standard 10 channel DSMX/DSM2[TM]-compatible receiver.

-To use the receiver without stabilization, the only setup you might want to do is to change the default No-pulse failsafe to User-set, as explained in Step 3 on page 3.
+To use the receiver without stabilization, the only setup you might want to do is to change the default No-pulse failsafe to User-set, as explained in Step 3 on page 4.
 In the unstabilized state, any other required programming, such as mixes, will be done in the transmitter as with any other regular receiver.